 The practice of law and the public’s demands for legal services are changing.
 Driven in part by new technologies, new business models and access to justice concerns, delivery and regulation of legal services has begun evolving around the world.
-In response, the Law Societies of Alberta, Saskatchewan and Manitoba have been examining a spectrum of regulatory tools that includes entity regulation, compliance-based regulation and alternative business structures to determine which, if any, might be effective in our jurisdictions.
-The Prairie Law Societies determined that proactive regulation of law firms in addition to regulation of individual lawyers was appropriate and has been working towards a regulatory framework that incorporates that approach.
+In response, the Law Societies of Alberta, Saskatchewan and Manitoba examined a spectrum of regulatory tools that includes entity regulation, compliance-based regulation and alternative business structures to determine which, if any, might be effective in our jurisdictions.
+The Prairie Law Societies determined that proactive regulation of law firms in addition to regulation of individual lawyers was appropriate and has developed a regulatory framework that incorporates that approach.

 In Saskatchewan, The Legal Profession Act, 1990 was amended in 2014 to include firms as members of the Law Society.
 Under the Act, one of the duties of the Law Society is to protect the public by assuring the integrity, knowledge, skill, proficiency and competence of members.
 A proactive approach allows both law firms and the Law Society to:

 The Assessment Tool places the focus on the firm because we know that the systems, norms and culture of a firm greatly influence the conduct and overall practice of its lawyers.
 We also recognize that lawyers are busy people and collecting resources and assessing infrastructure can be time-consuming.
-By its design, the Assessment Tool is intended not only as an evaluation mechanism, but also as a convenient source of best practice resources for firms.
+By its design, the Assessment Tool is intended not only as a self evaluation mechanism, but also as a convenient source of best practice resources for firms.
 The content of the Assessment Tool is designed to help firms think about ways to best serve their clients, their lawyers and their employees.
-This fosters both public protection in terms of ethical, efficient practice as well as good business.
+This in effect, fosters public protection in terms of ethical, efficient practice as well as good business practices.

 The goal of the pilot project was to test the functionality of the Assessment Tool and determine how it could be used in helping firms work with the Law Society to ensure sound practice management systems are in place.
 Pilot Project participants were identified by randomly selecting firms of various sizes throughout the province, providing a representative sample of Saskatchewan firms.
 Those firms were then invited to voluntarily participate in the Pilot Project.
 Ultimately, 22 Saskatchewan firms participated.
 A similar process was followed in Alberta and Manitoba.

-Overall, the feedback about the Assessment Tool was positive, but there are aspects of the Assessment Tool and the overall assessment process that required some fine-tuning following the pilot project.
-The Prairie Law Societies have been working to develop a regulatory framework and refine the Assessment Tool based on the feedback received from the pilot project participants.
-We expect to begin rolling out a framework for law firm regulation in early 2019.
+Overall, the feedback about the Assessment Tool was positive, but there were aspects of the Assessment Tool and the overall assessment process that required some fine-tuning following the pilot project.
+The Prairie Law Societies worked to develop a regulatory framework and refine the Assessment Tool based on the feedback received from the pilot project participants.

 The ultimate goal is to foster a more collaborative relationship between the Law Society and its members, including firms, and to help lawyers and firms manage risk so that the likelihood of conduct leading to a complaint or negligence is minimized.
-As the Law Society moves toward implementing a proactive approach to regulating law firms, it will strive to create an approach that is practical, productive and meaningful for both the Law Society and our members.
+As the Law Society takes an incremental and transparent approach to the implementation of proactive firm regulation, it will continue to strive to enhance its approach to ensure it is practical, productive and meaningful for both the Law Society and our members.

-Further updates on the project will be posted to this site as they become available.
+Any additional updates on the innovating regulation project will be posted to this site as they become available.